-In 2018, TTI expanded its existing distribution center, building up a brand-new warehouse and investing in an automated storage and retrieval system.
+In 2018, TTI expanded its existing distribution center in Germany near Munich, building up a brand-new warehouse and investing in an automated storage and retrieval system.
 This AutoStore system – empowered by Element Logic – helped TTI to more than triple their storage volume.

 About 100,000 different parts are always available in stock in TTI`s warehouse.
 Today, these parts can be stored in a way that requires less space, yet at the same time allows its employees to locate and pick them quickly and efficiently.
 With 40.000 order items per week and a promise to deliver almost all of its parts across Europe within 24 hours, the global electronics distributor secures its deliveries with the new intralogistics solution.

 ”With Element Logic we have an experienced partner at our side, who enables us to react flexibly to market developments in the future.
 Our AutoStore by Element Logic allows for optimal space utilization, increases the efficiency of the picking process and is the ideal system for us and our planned growth”, says Thomas Rolle, Vice President European Operations at TTI, Inc.